-EVH is committed to diversity and inclusion.
+EVH is committed to equity, diversity and inclusion.
 We do not discriminate on the basis of race, color, national or ethnic origin, ancestry, age, religious beliefs, disability, sex, gender identity, or sexual orientation.

 Our service area is the Rural Central Piedmont Region of North Carolina, including Chatham, Alamance, Randolph, and Lee counties.
 Our principal office is in Siler City, where there are approximately 5,000 Latinxs representing 50% of the town’s population.
 Our goal for the future is to expand our presence within Chatham and surrounding counties via satellite offices at partner organizations.